Acute myeloid leukaemia (AML) prognosis

 Secondary AML (s-AML)

-Secondary AML is AML that has developed from previous medical treatment or a previous blood disorder.
+Secondary AML is AML that has developed from a medical treatment or blood disorder you’ve had in the past.

 As with every other point on this page, your prognosis does depend on many other factors too, like which genetic mutations you have, and your general level of fitness for treatment.